Atoka, Oklahoma: County judicial system

 Being the county seat of Atoka County, Atoka is the center of the county judicial system.
 The courthouse is located on Court Street, and the building has served as such since 1963 when it replaced the old courthouse.
 The District Judges are Preston Harbuck and Paula Inge.

 City judicial system

 The city judge is David Youngblood, and the city attorney is Erik Johnson.

 State and national government

-Atoka is included in Oklahoma's 2nd congressional district, of which Markwayne Mullin is the representative.
-The city is also included in State House District 22 and State Senate District 6, from which State Representative Charles McCall and Senator Josh Brecheen currently serve in the state legislature.
+Atoka is included in Oklahoma's 2nd congressional district, of which Josh Breechen is the representative.
+The city is also included in State House District 22 and State Senate District 6, from which State Representative Charles McCall and Senator George Burns currently serve in the state legislature.